Braneworlds in Horndeski gravity: Equation for fluctuations

 which implies in a Hamiltonian written in terms of such operators in the form

 where $N=Q^{+}Q$.
 Note that the energies for this ``oscillator" are of the form $E=M(n+1)$ which implies $m^{2}_{n}=M(n+1)$.
 Thus, the graviton spectrum reads

-For AdS/QCD theories that follows a similar linear glueball spectrum see, e.g. \cite{G,3}.
-For $n=0$ we have that $m^{2}_{0}=M$.
-In the limit of large $\eta$ one achieves $m^{2}_{0}\rightarrow 0$ that plays the role of a ``quasi-zero mode'' which is responsible for the $4d$ gravity on the brane.
-Let us now evaluate the wave-function of the quasi-zero mode through the equation $Q\psi_{0}(z)=0$ which implies
+For AdS/QCD theories that follows a similar linear glueball spectrum see, e.g. \cite{Brower:2000rp,Karch:2006pv}.
+For $n=0$ we have that $m^{2}_{0}=M+(1-\alpha)\sqrt{\frac{2-\alpha}{\alpha}}$.
+In the limit of large $\eta$, we have two values for $\alpha$, which are $\alpha=1,2$ and one achieves $m^{2}_{0}\rightarrow 0$ that plays the role of a ``quasi-zero mode'' which is responsible for the $4d$ gravity on the brane.
+Let us now evaluate the wave-function of the quasi-zero mode through the equation $Q\psi_{0}(\omega)=0$ which implies

 The eigenfunctions of the tower of higher massive modes are given by the solutions of equation (\ref{1f}) which read